tytydraco/yessleep/out/Every_month_my_college_goes_into_lockdown_Starting_at_8pm_please_lock_ALL_Geminis_inside_their_rooms.md

 Elle pulled me to my feet, and I staggered blindly, trying to balance myself.
 "I'll take you to a bathroom," she breathed, shoving me forward.
 "But if you tell anyone I helped you–"

 "I won't."
 I tripped over something, almost falling on my face.
 The further we were getting, I could sense something… light.
-It started as a pinprick of light behind my eyes, before spreading, bleeding light fraying through the material of Elle's jacket.
+It started as a pinprick behind my eyes, before spreading, bleeding light fraying through the material of Elle's jacket.
 There was one bright splodge of light, and then another, and another.

+Speckled illuminations like glitter illuminating the night.

+Closer, they told me.

 I followed them almost giddily, watching them burn through Elle's jacket.
 When the sound of thundering footsteps sliced into me, I turned my head, trying to sense where it was coming from.